AncientNLP/potnia/README.rst

 Adding New Scripts to Potnia
 ============================

-Potnia allows for the easy integration of new ancient scripts by using a single YAML file per language.
+Potnia allows for the easy integration of new ancient scripts by using a single YAML file per script.
 This file will contain the mappings for syllabograms, logograms (if applicable), transliteration rules, and regularization patterns.
 Below are the steps for adding a new script, along with examples.

-Steps to Add a New Language
+Steps to Add a New Script
 ----------------------------

 1. **Create a Single YAML Mapping and Rules File**: Define the mappings for syllabograms, logograms (if applicable), and the rules for transliteration and regularization.
 Here's an example for Linear B: